While reviewing System Diagnostics, the following System Disk Full alert is triggered:

 - If /var/data/monitor is shown in this list, follow System Disk Full /Var/Data/Monitor instructions.

-- If the command returns a bunch of /var/tmp/sysdump-<Exinda_Hostname> files, these files can be safely removed.
+- If the command returns a bunch of /var/tmp/sysdump-<Exinda_Hostname> directories, these directories can be safely removed.
 Execute the following command:

 rm -rf /var/tmp/sysdump*

 - If /var/opt/tms/snapshots is displayed, snapshot files can also occupy a reasonable amount of space.
 Navigate to /var/opt/tms/snapshots folder (